fausecteam/ctf-gameserver-ansible/README.md

 The roles do not have any notable requirements on recent Ansible features.
 They should work with any Ansible version that supports Collections, which is Ansible (or ansible-core) >= 2.9.

-It is expected that you build your own Debian packages for CTF Gameserver.
+It is expected that you build your own Debian packages for CTF Gameserver as described [in the documentation](https://ctf-gameserver.org/installation/#package-build).
 These must be available under the base URL in the `ctf_gameserver_downloadpath` variable (see below).

 All roles expect be run as root user, either through direct root login or using Ansible's [privilege escalation facilities](https://docs.ansible.com/ansible/2.4/become.html).
 For the `ctf_gameserver_db_prolog` and `ctf_gameserver_db_epilog` roles, you have to make sure that `become`-ing an unprivileged user is possible as [described in the Ansible docs](https://docs.ansible.com/ansible/2.4/become.html#becoming-an-unprivileged-user).
 From our experience, the easiest option for that is [enabling ACL support](https://help.ubuntu.com/community/FilePermissionsACLs#Enabling_ACLs_in_the_Filesystem) for your file system.

 How To Use
 ----------
 ### Installation
-Either install the Collection through [Ansible Galaxy](http://docs.ansible.com/ansible/latest/reference_appendices/galaxy.html) by running `ansible-galaxy collection install fausecteam.ctf_gameserver_ansible` or add this repository to your playbook's repository as a Git submodule.
+Either install the Collection through [Ansible Galaxy](https://docs.ansible.com/ansible/2.9/cli/ansible-galaxy.html) by running `ansible-galaxy collection install fausecteam.ctf_gameserver_ansible` or add this repository to your playbook's repository as a Git submodule.

 For the latter, e.g. place the submodule at "ansible\_collections/fausecteam/ctf\_gameserver\_ansible" and add the following to your "ansible.cfg":